chrisbrasington/nextfest/2025_October.md

 - **Steam Page**: [Final Sentence Demo](https://store.steampowered.com/app/4021860/Final_Sentence_Demo/)
 - **Total Play Time**: 49 minutes
-- **Will Purchase**:
+- **Will Purchase**: lol
 - **Type**: battle-royale,multiplayer,horrow

 > 🕹️ **Description**: Typing battle-royale
 >
 > 👍👍  **Feedback**: Christ this is a fucked up game - that I'm really good at.
 >
 > My average words-per-minute is consistently 100.
 SO WAS MY HEART RATE.
-I HAVE A 1/3 CHANCES OF WINNING ANY ROUND - which is insane for a 30 player battle royale-game.
+I HAVE A 1/3 CHANCES OF WINNING ANY ROUND - which is insane for a 20 player battle royale-game.
 I won multiple times.
 >
 > But I make a lot of dyslexic mistakes, and those reset the line. and 3 of those puts a bullet in the gun of russian-roulette.
 I literally think this game helps my dyslexia typing - I am not even joking.
 It's like I know see how speaking is going to come out spaeking with my fingers.
 >